OpenEvalProject/evals/manuscripts/elife-84263/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/84263/elife-84263-fig3-v1.jpg)

 **Figure 3.:** Adapted from Figure 4 of Brady-Nicholls et al., 2021.
 (A) Model schematic of treatment-resistant stem cells, sensitive non-stem cells, and prostate-specific antigen interactions.
 (B) Model calibration (patient 1014) and validation (patient 1016).
-Nested optimization was used to determine the cohort uniform parameters  and ρ and the patient-specific parameters φ and ps for the training cohort.
-The uniform values were fixed in the testing cohort, and optimization was used to find the patient-specific parameters α and ps. (αC) Model predictions for patient 1016.
+Nested optimization was used to determine the cohort uniform parameters $ρ$ and $\phi$ and the patient-specific parameters $p_{s}$ and $\alpha$ for the training cohort.
+The uniform values were fixed in the testing cohort, and optimization was used to find the patient-specific parameters $p_{s}$ and $\alpha$.
+(C) Model predictions for patient 1016.
 The model predicted resistance in 39% of cycle 2 simulations and response in 100% of cycle 3 simulations.
 Cycle 4 predictions showed resistance in 63% of model simulations.
-Using cycle-specific cutoffs , and k2,k3, the model correctly predicted that patient 1016 would continue to respond in cycles 2 and 3 but become resistant in cycle 4.k4
+Using cycle-specific cutoffs $k_{2},k_{3}$, and $k_{4}$, the model correctly predicted that patient 1016 would continue to respond in cycles 2 and 3 but become resistant in cycle 4.

 The mathematical model (Figure 3A) uses stem and non-stem cell dynamics to describe patient-specific PSA dynamics in response to treatment.
-The model has five parameters (ps, λ, α, ρ, φ).
-Sensitivity analysis found that λ was insensitive, while identifiability analysis showed that ps, α, ρ, and φ were uncorrelated and identifiable.
+The model has five parameters ($p_{s}$, $\lambda$, $\alpha$, $ρ$, $\phi$).
+Sensitivity analysis found that $\lambda$ was insensitive, while identifiability analysis showed that $p_{s}$, $\alpha$, $ρ$, and $\phi$ were uncorrelated and identifiable.
 A leave-one-out analysis was used to calibrate and validate the model to longitudinal PSA data from 16 patients.
-That is, nested optimization was used to estimate patient-specific parameters for ps and α, and uniform parameters for φ and ρ to accurately describe individual patient data for the 15 patients in the training cohort.
-The uniform φ and ρ values were then fixed and optimization was used to find the ps and α values for the left-out patient (Figure 3B).
+That is, nested optimization was used to estimate patient-specific parameters for $p_{s}$ and $\alpha$, and uniform parameters for $\phi$ and $ρ$ to accurately describe individual patient data for the 15 patients in the training cohort.
+The uniform $\phi$ and $ρ$ values were then fixed and optimization was used to find the $p_{s}$ and $\alpha$ values for the left-out patient (Figure 3B).
 Once calibrated and validated to the patient data, the model was used to make patient-specific response predictions.
-Parameter analysis identified the stem cell self-renewal rate ps as the primary driver of differences in treatment response dynamics between responsive and resistant patients.
+Parameter analysis identified the stem cell self-renewal rate $p_{s}$ as the primary driver of differences in treatment response dynamics between responsive and resistant patients.
 This parameter was used to make subsequent response predictions.
-That is, the distribution of changes in ps from treatment cycle i to i+1 was used to predict an individual patient’s response in cycle i+1 (Figure 3C).
+That is, the distribution of changes in $p_{s}$ from treatment cycle $i$ to $i+1$ was used to predict an individual patient’s response in cycle $i+1$ (Figure 3C).
 The model was able to predict patient response with 81% accuracy (Brady-Nicholls et al., 2021) (defined as the sum of correct responsive and resistant predictions divided by the total number of predictions).
 A similar modeling approach was used in biochemically recurrent prostate cancer patients receiving intermittent androgen deprivation therapy to predict response dynamics with 89% accuracy (Brady-Nicholls et al., 2020).
 Clinically, an accurate predictive model can be used an additional tool that oncologists can use when making treatment decisions for individual patients.
 An accuracy above 50% (coin-toss) can provide clinicians with more confidence when making such critical decisions.

 We can learn several lessons from these studies when applying real-time prediction of adaptive therapy in new diseases.
 Model predictions are dependent on the quality and time-resolution of patient-specific biomarkers.
 Alternative biomarkers such as circulating tumor DNA (ctDNA) (Hennigan et al., 2019; Ku et al., 2019; Lau et al., 2020), circulating tumor cells (CTCs) (Ried et al., 2020; Salami et al., 2019), and relatively new biomarkers such as urine Lemos et al., 2019; Tosoian et al., 2021 have been shown to be prognostic in prostate cancer and other diseases.
 Like PSA, these markers can be collected relatively frequently and via minimally invasive methods.
 They can be used to develop appropriate models that can be used to predict response to adaptive therapy.

-## Do adverse effects of maintaining high tumor burden negate potential benefit?
+#### Do adverse effects of maintaining high tumor burden negate potential benefit?

 Joel Brown: The prostate adaptive trial (NCT024515621) is instructive here.
 The original model imagined two categories of sensitive cells that both require testosterone (Zhang et al., 2017).
 One producing its own, and the other requiring exogenous testosterone.
 Resistant cells are independent of testosterone and hence unaffected by androgen-focused therapy.
 In this model, the cost of resistance was assumed to occur primarily through carrying capacity (the maximal cell density) with some contribution of competition coefficients.